Ministry of Energy and Minerals (Somaliland): CPC Taiwan

-Media sources such as Wayra media Somaliand indicated Somaliland and Taiwans CPC Corporation set to begin joint drilling in early 2026 in sl10/sl13 site bloc with taiwans CPC Corporation targeting ~ 650 MMbbl (mean prospective resources) advancement of build up oil phase towards crude oil Production.
+CPC Corporation, Taiwan (through its subsidiary OPIC Somaliland Corporation) holds a 49% non-operated interest in the SL10B/13 blocks after entering a farm-out agreement with operator Genel Energy at the end of 2021.
+The partnership is currently preparing for the drilling of the Toosan-1 well, which targets an estimated 650 million barrels (MMbbl) of mean prospective resources and is planned for a spud date in December 2025.
+Success at Toosan-1 is expected to unlock a multi-billion-barrel play fairway across the block, with identified routes to commercialization via oil exports through the port of Berbera using existing infrastructure.

 DNO ASA

 On 8 September 2014, DNO ASA, the Norwegian oil and gas operator, announced that it has been granted a two-year extension of the term of its production sharing agreement for Block SL18 in Somaliland.
 The first exploration period was set to end on 8 November 2017.

 Block SL18, in which DNO has a 50 percent stake as operator, is a frontier exploration block.
 The partners completed a field survey and environmental assessment studies over the block and was scheduled to initiate a planned seismic acquisition program once the Government of Somaliland has put in place a planned Oil Protection Unit (OPU) to support the international oil companies operating in Somaliland.
 The OPU was expected to be operational in 2015.

 In the interim, security conditions permitting, DNO will resume a development program focused on drilling water wells to provide local communities in the areas covered by Block SL18 with potable water.